5 Cultures That Believe Black Cats Are Lucky

 - The ancient Egyptians worshipped ALL cats, black ones included.
 They even worshipped a cat goddess, called Bastet, who was known for her protective spirit.

-Just as we cannot prove that black cats are unlucky, we cannot prove any of the above beliefs to be true, either.
+Just as we cannot prove that black cats are unlucky, we cannot prove whether black cats are good luck to be true, either.
 The big takeaway here is that these superstitions depend upon geographic location, not on the inherent nature of black cats.
 So, the next time you see black kitties, remember that what they really symbolize is an opportunity to love, snuggle, and treat them like royalty, just like any other spoiled cat!
 Belly rubs for all.

 Like the Ancient Egyptians, we love every single type of kitty.
 That’s why we specialize in treating them all to a cat subscription box of their very own.
 Start spoiling your cat to a clawsome box, right meow!